List of distortion pedals: Marshall The Guv'nor

-The Guv'nor, released in 1988, was Marshall's first overdrive pedal.
-Guitar.com credited the Guv'nor as the first "Marshall-in-a-box" (MIAB) pedal, a type of overdrive pedal that specifically seeks to replicate the sound of a cranked Marshall amp, typically a Plexi or JCM800.
-The Guv'nor features a three-band EQ—typical for amplifiers but not overdrive or distortion pedals—which gave it greater tonal versatility.
-The pedal also features a rarity for an overdrive pedal: an effects loop, which allows a second pedal to be connected and activated at the same time—e.g., using the Guv'nor paired with a delay effect for solos.
+Released in 1988, the Guv'nor was Marshall's first overdrive pedal.
+It was intended to recreate the sound of an overdriven JCM-style amp in pedal format using solid-state circuitry, and as such it has been credited as the first "amp-in-a-box" overdrive, or more specifically the first "Marshall-in-a-box" (MIAB) overdrive.
+The Guv'nor circuit is relatively simple, using hard-clipping after a dual op-amp, similar to the MXR Distortion +, but with red LEDs instead of diodes.
+The Guv'nor uses a large, black enclosure with red, decorative pinstripes; it has a sloping front and its controls—including a unique, amplifier-style three-band EQ—are angled away from the footswitch.
+The pedal also features a rarity for an overdrive pedal: an effects loop (via a Y-insert), which allows a second pedal to be connected and activated at the same time—e.g., using the Guv'nor paired with a delay effect for solos.
 Notable players include Gary Moore, with the pedal visible in artwork for his album Still Got the Blues.

-The Guv'nor was discontinued in 1991 to make way for the launch of the Bluesbreaker, Shredmaster, and Drivemaster, the latter of which featured a revised Guv'nor circuit in new housing and without the effects loop.
-The Drivemaster in turn gained fans like Jeff Buckley and Dan Hawkins.
-Long after leaving the market, the Guv'nor circuit became popular with boutique pedal makers, with the circuit forming the basis of a wave of successful MIABs like the JHS Angry Charlie.
+The Guv'nor was discontinued in 1991 to make way for the launch of the Bluesbreaker, Shredmaster, and Drivemaster, the latter of which features a revised Guv'nor circuit in new housing and without the effects loop.
+Music Radar characterized the Guv'nor and Drivemaster as having a "strong JCM vibe, with low-gain crunch all the way through to gnarlier NWOBHM-friendly gain."
+The Drivemaster had fans like Jeff Buckley and Dan Hawkins.
+Long after leaving the market, the Guv'nor became popular with boutique pedal makers, with the circuit forming the basis of a wave of successful MIABs like the JHS Angry Charlie.
+Guitar.com noted in a retrospective, however, that compared to the accuracy of its modern competitors, the Guv'nor feels less like a true MIAB and more like a conventional overdrive with a Marshall-esque accent.

 Marshall relaunched the Guv'nor in 2023 as part of its Vintage Reissue series, which sought to take advantage of the four short-lived pedals having become collector's items.